droglenc/NCMTH207/modules/ce/IVRModels_CE1.md

 1. Write the ultimate full model for this situation.
 1. Create a table like that in the reading that shows the sub-model for each group.
 1. Interpret the meanings of each parameter in your model.
-1. What type of value (positive, negative, zero) would you expect for $\beta$ if wage increased with increasing months of experience for both groups?
+1. What type of value (positive, negative, zero) would you expect for &beta; if wage increased with increasing months of experience for both groups?
 Explain.
-1. What type of value would you expect for $\gamma_{1}$ if mean wage increased at a slower rate with increasing months of experience for male than female nurses?
+1. What type of value would you expect for &gamma;<sub>1</sub> if mean wage increased at a slower rate with increasing months of experience for male than female nurses?
 Explain.
-1. what type of value would you expect for $\delta_{1}$ if the mean wage for females with no experience was the same as the mean wage for males with no experience?
+1. what type of value would you expect for &delta;<sub>1</sub> if the mean wage for females with no experience was the same as the mean wage for males with no experience?
 Explain.
-1. what type of value would you expect for $\delta_{1}$ if $\gamma_{1}$=0 and the mean wage for females was less than the mean wage for males with the same amount of experience?
+1. what type of value would you expect for &delta;<sub>1</sub> if &gamma;<sub>1</sub>=0 and the mean wage for females was less than the mean wage for males with the same amount of experience?
 Explain.

 &nbsp;